 We can advocate to make sure physiotherapists have access to appropriate equipment to work safely and effectively.

-We have also produced a report on the role of physiotherapists in disaster management, which you can download as a PDF.
+Published report on "the role of physiotherapists in disaster management" (2016), which you can download as a PDF.

 Many World Physiotherapy member organisations and their individual members are involved in programmes as donors or recipients of physiotherapy equipment in different countries.